SoftFluent/CodeFluent-Entities-Documentation/getting-started/model_your_business.md

 ## Add relationships

-You can also add property with an entity data type.
+You can also add properties with entity or entity collection type.
+This will create a relation (as in "relational database") or relationship between the two entities (the one that defines the property and the one that defines the property type).

 ![](img/model-your-business-11.png)

 The modeler will ask you to define the characteristics of the relationship you're going to create.
 Here we need to create a Customer property on the Order entity and assume that one Customer can have many Orders.
 Note you should always choose the phrase that obviously matches the names of the properties.
+If the phrase doesn't correspond to what you want to model, then the names of the properties may be wrong with regard to it.

 ![](img/model-your-business-12.png)

-You can also use a Entity Collection data type.
+You can also use a Entity Collection type.

 ![](img/model-your-business-13.png)

-You can also define a relation between two entities by holding SHIFT+click:
+Note you can also define a relation between two entities by holding SHIFT+click from property to property or entity to property:

 ![](img/model-your-business-15.png)